Foreword & Introduction

 Business acumen is keen, fundamental, street-smart insight into how your business operates and how it makes money and sustains profitable growth, now and in the future.

-In 2002, after ten years as an executive with FranklinCovey, consulting with and teaching for dozens of organizational clients, I founded my own training and consulting firm, Acumen Learning.
+In 2002, after ten years as an executive with FranklinCovey, consulting with and teaching for dozens of organizational clients, I founded my own business acumen training and consulting firm, Acumen Learning.
 We created and began delivering the Building Business Acumen® seminar.
 Since that time we have expanded and deepened the initial course.
 Our focus became the practical application of business acumen to help people—at all levels, in any company, in any industry—become more effective in their current jobs and more successful in their future careers.

 After working with more than one hundred thousand participants in more than thirty countries, including many clients in the Fortune 500 and nineteen of the Fortune 50, the primary lesson we’ve learned is that businesspeople want to become more effective and valuable, to secure their seat at the table and influence decisions, to impact company performance.
 They want to use their full potential to help their business make money and sustain profitable growth.